 This maple syrup snow lets you embrace your latent Little House on the Prairie fantasies with a quaint, toffee-like candy made by drizzling maple syrup onto fresh snow.
 Its provenance may be outdated, but its appeal transcends time.

-Author Diana Henry first read about maple syrup snow candy, a kind of toffee, in Laura Ingalls Wilder’s book, Little House in the Big Woods, which is in the Little House on the Prairie series.
+Author Diana Henry first read about maple syrup snow candy, a kind of toffee, in Laura Ingalls Wilder’s Little House in the Big Woods, which is one of the books in the Little House on the Prairie series.
 As Henry explains, Native Americans used to watch for the “sugar moon,” the first sign that it was time to tap the trees (and make this maple syrup snow candy), in February.
 We just watch the weather reports to tell us when it’s time to make certain we have maple syrup and butter on hand.
-This recipe has been updated.
 Originally published January 21, 2012.–Renee Schettler Rossi

 What Is A Sugar Moon?